crowdsourcing-class/crowdsourcing-class.github.io/assignment9.md

 ---
 layout: default
-img: quality-never-goes-out-of-style
+img: wrapping
-caption: Quality never goes out of style.
+caption: Wrapping it up like a pro.
 title: Homework 9 | Putting it all together
 active_tab: homework
 ---